sketch-hq/SketchAPI/docs/pages/cli-export.md

 ## Artboards

 Artboards are a subset of layers and `sketchtool` provides a convenience command to export them.
-It automatically exports both artboards that have been made _Exportable_ and such that haven't.
+It automatically exports both artboards that have been made _Exportable_ and such that haven’t.

 Export all artboards of a document running the following command: